In January 2017 Yellow Earth launched a two year Professional Writers’ Programme for writers of East Asian* descent.

 Margaret Thatcher goes to war with China for Hong Kong fresh from her triumph in the Falklands.
 She arrives in Beijing, Winston Churchill in tow, to fight on the beaches herself if necessary.
 Chinese Paramount Leader Deng Xiaoping has problems of his own.
 Chairman Mao, though embalmed and entombed, refuses to lie down.
 What’s more, the Paramount Leader has been constipated for months, losing Hong Kong would simply be the last straw.
 Mixing fact and fantasy, Amy Ng’s Thatcher In China explores what happens when dreams of empire refuse to die.

-The Apology and Thatcher in China have had further development with the support of the National Theatre.
+The Apology and Thatcher in China had further development with the support of the National Theatre.

-The programme is for writers of drama of East Asian* descent who have a new idea for theatre.
+The Professional Writers Programme is for writers of drama of East Asian* descent who have a new idea for theatre.
 This programme supports the development of their ideas and craft by providing support from industry experts and will be led by a programme leader and dramaturg.

-Programme leader and dramaturg for this first programme is Caroline Jester
+Programme leader and dramaturg for the first Professional Writers Programme was Caroline Jester.

 Caroline Jester was Dramaturg and Literary Manager at Birmingham Repertory Theatre for a number of years and is a Fellow of The Institute of Creative and Critical Writing (BCU) and a Master on the MA in Dramatic Writing, Central Saint Martins.
 Publications include ‘Playwriting Across the Curriculum’ (Routledge), ‘Europa’ (Methuen), ‘Playwrights on their Craft UK/US’ (Methuen Drama, Bloomsbury 2017).
 She has worked with writers at all stages of their careers and as Dramaturg on numerous productions in the UK and abroad.
 She has developed playwriting programmes internationally including Singapore, US, Denmark, Poland, Croatia, Italy and Germany.